 The boys are back in town

 If you love retro gaming, especially using the world's best 16-bit computer, then check this out.
-These guys are Atari 8-bit masters and also prove their knowledge of ST. Into The Vertical Blank has recently released two new compilation videos that feature a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire & Ice, Oids, James Pond, Bubble Bobble, and lots more.
+These guys are Atari 8-bit masters who also prove their knowledge of ST. Into The Vertical Blank has recently released two new compilation videos that feature a ton of Atari ST games - Photon Storm, Rainbow Islands, Stunt Car Racer, Sideways, Scooby-Doo, Fire & Ice, Oids, James Pond, Bubble Bobble, and others.

 Both videos feature fast & fluent presentation; ie, they don't drag on with overly long clips.
 This means you get to watch many games within a short time.
-I also enjoyed the varied range of games, along with the fact the Atari STe was used whenever possible.
+I also enjoyed the varied range of games, along with the fact that the Atari STe was used whenever possible.
 I hope there are more in the pipeline!
-Both videos are on YouTube but don't forget to check out their excellent website with ST games, Podcasts and more.
+Both videos are on YouTube, but don't forget to check out their excellent website with ST games, Podcasts, and much more.

 My greetings to Fultonbot and 8bitrocket.
-Keep up the fantaSTic work lads and STay Atari.
+Keep up the fantaSTic work, lads.

 Saturday, October 03, 2020